eenda/LaitBox/README.md

-# LaitBox - laitbox for Bootstrap 5
+# LaitBox - lightbox for Bootstrap 5

 LaitBox is a custom implementation of a modal-based lightbox library that enhances the modal functionality of Bootstrap 5.
 It is designed to load and display dynamic content within modals, offering extensive customization options to fit various requirements.